WTCM (AM): 1990s-present

 In 2008, Norm Jones joined the airstaff hosting a newly created local program between 10am - Noon.
-Jones has been associated with the station on and off since the early 1980s.
-Jones passed away unexpectedly in 2020.
+Jones has been associated with the station on and off since the early 1980s, and would later be paired up with Bill Froehlich in the afternoons.

 In 2010, Merlin Dumbrille, longtime host of the Farm and Orchard Show, retired after fifty plus years at WTCM.